It's Alright (Pet Shop Boys song): Versions

-After significant remixing including the addition of extra synthesizer melodies, the song was released as a single.
-An additional verse in the single version expands the song's concerns beyond the purely political into environmental issues.
-On the 10-inch single there are additional lyrics with Tennant singing, "there's a boy standing by a river, there's a girl lying with her lover, there's a statesman standing at a crossroads, there's a soldier polishing his gun".
+The single version was significantly remixed by Horn, with additional keyboard work by George De Angelis.
+Tennant wrote a new second verse that expands the song's concerns beyond the purely political into environmental issues.
+The 10-inch single included an earlier version with the line "there's a boy standing by a river, there's a girl lying with her lover, there's a statesman standing at a crossroads, there's a soldier polishing his gun", which was removed from the main single because they decided it sounded pretentious.
+All three versions appear on the reissue Introspective: Further Listening 1988–1989.